 Private Music Lessons

-Lessons from professional private teachers are available for all wind instruments including flute, clarinet, oboe, saxophone, trumpet, french horn, trombone, euphonium and tuba.
-These lessons, usually given once a week during the school day, allow the students to receive more individual instruction, which helps to prepare them for solo, ensemble and honour group playing.
-There will be an end of year recital.
+Lessons from professional private teachers are available for all wind instruments including flute, clarinet, oboe, saxophone, trumpet, french horn, trombone, euphonium, tuba and percussion.
+These lessons, usually given once a week during the school day, allow the students to receive more individual instruction, which helps to boost confidence and improve the band performance.

 The Royal Conservatory of Toronto and/or Western Board of Music books are used as a basis for the lessons.
 These books offer the basic groundwork necessary for good musicianship.
 Music exams are optional.
 Music theory, pertaining to the music being worked on, is discussed at every lesson.
 Other music styles are explored throughout the year — jazz, contemporary, Christmas carols.
 There will be at least two recitals during the year.